RanRhoads84/debgpt7.8-with-vectorDB/README.md

-debgpt -Hx ./debian -A 'what is this?' debgpt --openai_model='gpt-4o-mini' -Hx debian/ -A 'how is this package built?' debgpt --openai_model='gpt-4o-mini' -Hx :policy -A 'what is the changes of the latest version compared to the previous version?'
+debgpt -Hx ./debian -A 'what is this?' debgpt --openai_model='gpt-4o-mini' -Hx debian/ -A 'how is this package built?' debgpt --openai_model='gpt-4o-mini' -Hx :policy -A 'what is the changes of the latest version compared to the previous version?' debgpt --openai_model='gpt-4o-mini' -Hx :sbuild -a 'why does the build fail? do you have any suggestion?'
 ```

 #### Ex2.
 BTS / Buildd Query